Hello Darkness My Old Friend

 The group was silent for a moment, then my eldest cousin Alex spoke up.
 "She's up there right?
 Are we all seeing the same thing?"

-Country nights are dark, dark sometimes, that even shadows seem to have a depth to them.
+Country nights are dark-dark sometimes, that even shadows seem to have a depth to them.
 Some might move in unnatural ways, or trick you into thinking you see something that's not quite there.

-My brother reappeared, squinting into the shadows of the treehouse, he was armed with a vortex and launched it as hard as he could into the void of the treehouse.
-"I sad you are a cheater!
-Come down now!"
+My brother reappeared, glaring into the shadows of the tree house.
+He was armed with a Vortex and launched it as hard as he could into the void where he thought I hid.

 "I'm right here!
 Gotcha!"

 "Did you see it too?"
-He asked.
+He asked and pointed over his shoulder a little too calmly.

 "I did see something."